 Magical Realism; softcover & Kindle; 270 pages

-A swelteringly hot afternoon in Oklahoma bears down upon a Cherokee teen.
-In front of his peers and tribunal Elders, ThunderCloud endures stoically not only an embarrassing trial but also the outcome he richly deserves: excommunication by decree.
-Thus, he becomes a young man forced to grow up in a world full of strangers and trying circumstances unfamiliar to him.
-Near-deadly mishaps, interludes with lovers, contact with myriad characters – some good, some bad, and time spent among a friendly Amish clan prompt a spiritual awakening and his decision to return to his Principal People to make amends.
-Along his journey home, he collects valuable experience as well as a motley entourage that includes a ragtag gang of renegade children, a sage Amish runaway, and the woman he will one day marry… none of which guarantees acceptance at the Cherokee Reservation he left in disgrace.
+On a swelteringly hot afternoon in Oklahoma, being on trial bears down upon a Cherokee teen.
+In front of his peers and tribunal Elders, ThunderCloud stoically endures not only an embarrassment but also the only outcome he richly deserves: ex-communication by decree.
+Thus, he becomes a young man forced into a world full of strangers and trying circumstances unfamiliar to him.
+There, he must learn to face his manhood or perish.
+Near-deadly mishaps, interludes with lovers, ersatz contacts with myriad characters, some good some bad, and time spent within an Amish clan that befriends him prompt his spiritual awakening and decision to return to his Principal People, intent on making amends.
+On his journey home he collects valuable experiences as well as a motley entourage that includes a ragtag gang of renegade children, a sage Amish runaway, and the woman whom, he hopes, he will one day marry… none of which guarantees acceptance upon his arrival at the Cherokee Reservation he once left in disgrace.

 * * * * *